Lawrence Mukasa

-Lawrence Mukasa is a Roman Catholic prelate in Uganda, who serves as the Bishop of the Roman Catholic Diocese of Kasana-Luweero, since 5 August 2023.
-He was appointed as bishop by Pope Francis on 29 April 2023.
-Prior to his appointment as Bishop of Kasana-Luweero, Monsignor Lawrence Mukasa served as the Vicar-General of the Roman Catholic Diocese of Kiyinda-Mityana, also in Uganda.
+Lawrence Mukasa is a Roman Catholic prelate in Uganda, who serves as the Bishop of the Roman Catholic Diocese of Kasana-Luweero, since 29 April 2023.
+He was appointed by Pope Francis.
+Prior to his appointment as bishop of Kasana-Luweero, Monsignor Lawrence Mukasa served as the Vicar-General of the Roman Catholic Diocese of Kiyinda-Mityana, also in Uganda.
+He received his episcopal consecration on 5 August 2023 by the hands of Paul Ssemogerere, Archbishop of Kampala.

 Early life and education

 Mukasa was born on 14 March 1957, at Nabwiri Village, in Mityana District in the Buganda Region of Uganda.
 Nabwiri Village, is also referred to as Nabwiri-Kangundu Village.
 (Note: This village is located in Vvumbe Parish, in Kakindu Subcouny, in Mityana District, in the Buganda Region of Uganda.)
 This location is in the Roman Catholic Diocese of Kiyinda-Mityana.

 He attended Kakindu Primary School from 1964 until 1969 and Nswanjere Preparatory Seminary from 1969 until 1970.
 He was then admitted to Kisubi Minor Seminary, studying there from 1971 until 1976.
 He was admitted to the Katigondo National Major Seminary, where he pursued philosophical studies, between 1977 and 1980.
-He then transferred to St. Mary's National Major Seminary at Ggaba, in Kampala, where he pursued theological studies from 1981 until 1984.
+He then transferred to Saint Mary's National Major Seminary at Ggaba, in Kampala, where he pursued theological studies from 1981 until 1984.
 From 1990 until 1992, he pursued "Studies of History of the Church" at Pontifical Gregorian University in Rome, Italy.

 Priesthood

 He was ordained a priest on 24 June 1984 at Mwera Parish, by Emmanuel Wamala, the Bishop of Kiyinda-Mityana.
 Father Lawrence Mukasa served in various roles as a priest of the Roman Catholic Diocese of Kiyinda-Mityana.
 He served as the Vicar-General of Kiyinda-Mityana from 2005 until 2023, when he was appointed bishop of Kasana-Luweero.

+While a priest, he served in various roles and locations, including: